TL;DR

 - Don't send all keywords to the homepage — create category or product-specific pages

-Landing page experience: speed and mobile-friendly
+Landing page experience: speed and mobile-friendliness

 - Test speed: PageSpeed Insights